 - The establishment of a complete inventory of Pennsylvania foods and foodways that will appear in a series of Keystone Kitchen books useful to public schools, tourism bureaus, cooking schools, and interested consumers.

 - The creation of educational programs that explore the evolution of Pennsylvania foods and foodways in non-academic settings for the general public, as well as credit courses in conjunction with academic culinary arts programs whereby regional cooking techniques and dishes can be taught to individuals intending to enter the food and hospitality professions.
-Our goal is to initiate some of these classes in 2016-2017.
-We are presently working on partnerships with several universities in the state.
 Please refer to the Events Page for details.

-- The organization of total immersion seminars for chefs and members of the public who want to explore specific foods and their traditional preparation techniques, such as Philadelphia Pepperpot or pretzel baking.
+- The organization of seminars for chefs and members of the public who want to explore specific foods and their traditional preparation techniques, such as Philadelphia Pepperpot or pretzel baking.

 - Provide consulting services to local organizations, businesses, and the tourism industry on methods for increasing an awareness of Pennsylvania foods and sustainable agricultural products in order to augment the growth of jobs and employment in this dynamic sector of the state economy.